nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** Encapsulate instructions using `UiCommand` Object.
     * Pros:
         * Design allows behaviour of `UI` to be extended without (or with minimal) changes to the `MainWindow` and `CommandResult`.
-This makes it relatively easy to add many `UiCommands`.
+This makes it relatively easy to add many `UiCommand`s.
         * `UiCommand` encapsulates all information needed to execute the instruction (e.g. `Index` of project).
 It is easy to add new commands that store different types of information.
-        * Easy to support complex `UiCommands` that perform multiple instructions or contain logic.
+        * Easy to support complex `UiCommand`s that perform multiple instructions or contain more complex logic.

     * Cons:
         * Many classes required.
-        * `MainWindow` and `UiCommand` are still highly coupled, as `MainWindow` both invokes the command and performs the requested action.
+        * `MainWindow` and `UiCommand` are highly coupled, as `MainWindow` both invokes the command and performs the requested action.

 * **Alternative 2 (implementation used in AB3):** Store instructions in `CommandResult` as boolean fields.
     * Pros: